 Firms need to be compliant with any obligations in accordance with the specific provision or regime, for example they should have made a notification before the transition period ended in relation to the TPR and should be compliant with any rules that apply to persons under any of those provisions or regimes.

-Additionally, where an area already contains a transitional provision or regime, we generally do not apply the TTP in addition to that transitional provision or regime.
-For example, in relation to the transitional provision for EEA prospectuses approved before the transition period ended, the TTP does not affect a person’s duty to comply with the new onshored requirements for EEA prospectuses which were not approved before the end of the transition period.
+Additionally, where an area already contains a transitional provision or regime, we generally did not apply the TTP in addition to that transitional provision or regime.
+For example, in relation to the transitional provision for EEA prospectuses approved before the transition period ended, the TTP did not affect a person’s duty to comply with the new onshored requirements for EEA prospectuses which were not approved before the end of the transition period.